 - Overall, it is the foundation of the Recovering from Hypothyroidism series and ideally should be read prior to reading any of the other books.

-- The Thyroid Patient’s Manual may also be of value to many doctors who are out of date with recent research findings and their implications to the diagnosis and treatment of hypothyroidism.
+- The Thyroid Patient’s Manual may also be of value to many doctors who are out of date with recent research findings and their implications for the diagnosis and treatment of hypothyroidism.

 The Thyroid Patient’s Manual book was written to help the majority of thyroid patients recover from hypothyroidism as fast as possible.

-For more information on The Thyroid Patient’s Manual please see the book page on the website: https://paulrobinsonthyroid.com/the-thyroid-patients-manual/
+For more information on The Thyroid Patient’s Manual please see the book page near the front of this website.